srujan0403/GDP2_Project_Group3/Daily Updates.md

 ###### Srujan Kumar Reddy Yeruva
 Facing errors with new model.
 Also working on older model but the model is wrongly predicting the images.

+###### Anjana Thanguturi
+Tried with old model to detect grocery images but the images are not predicting as expected.Working on that